LewisHaley/stb-tester.com/runner.rst

 * A video of each test run is captured.
 The video's format is HTML5 compatible, so it is playable in most modern browsers (it doesn't work in Safari but Firefox, Chrome and VLC all play it).
-* The runner script detects why the script failed and logs this failure reason in the "exit status" column of the report.
-If the script can be *sure* that the failure wasn't caused by a defect in the system under test, the row is coloured yellow instead of red.
+* The runner script detects why the test failed and logs this failure reason in the "exit status" column of the report.
+If the runner can be *sure* that the failure wasn't caused by a defect in the system under test, the row is coloured yellow instead of red.
 * Users can provide their own custom classification scripts via hooks specified